agude/agude.github.io/_books/surface_detail.md

 {% capture war_horses %}{% include series_link.html series="War Horses" %}{% endcapture %}

 {{ this_book }} continues the exploration of themes raised in {{ c7 }}---death
-and rebirth---while expanding to cover the mind, consciousness, punishment, and religion.
-In {{ c7 }}, the Chelgrians use soulkeepers to copy their mind-states at death so they can be brought into a heaven created by their sublimed ancestors.
-In this book, other civilizations are using similar technology to trap the unworthy dead into virtual hells to be tortured for eternity.
+and rebirth---while diving deeper into questions of mind, consciousness, punishment, and religion.
+In {{ c7 }}, the Chelgrians use soulkeepers to copy their mind-states at death, allowing them to enter a heaven created by their sublimed ancestors.
+Here, other civilizations use similar technology to trap the unworthy dead in virtual hells, where they're tortured for eternity.

 ## The Plot

-The large-scale plot involves the Culture's opposition to these virtual hells and the simulated war---called the _War in Heaven_---being fought over the fate of the hells.
-The Culture's position is complicated by the fact that they pledged to stay out of the war in order for the result to be fair.
+The large-scale plot revolves around the Culture's opposition to these virtual hells and the simulated war---called the _War in Heaven---_over their fate.
+The Culture pledged to stay out of the war to ensure fairness, but their position grows increasingly complicated as they realize the anti-hell side is losing.

 There are multiple, intertwining small-scale plots that help keep the story moving while giving us a broad view of the conflict.
 The first is the murder